lmangall/Shell_implementation/README.md

 echo "et un test' > test.c

-usefull trick:
+## usefull trick:

 (void) variable
+Thanks to this the compiler doesn't complain about an unused var

-Oh and also when debugging things with pipes etc... use write instead of printf in order to output to STDERR because otherwise what is supposed to be a debbuging printing line goes into the pipe and doesn't get printed
+When debugging things with pipes etc... use write instead of printf in order to output to STDERR because otherwise what is supposed to be a debbuging printing line goes into the pipe and doesn't get printed

-if I not forking befor execv and kill all the PIDs at the end they are running as zombies, there is the command: ps aux that can be greped ps aux | grep ls

-git stash

-git branch -a
-git checkout branch_name

-git checkout -b branch_name

 julius tip:
 use fflush in c     to force printf to print even if wrong pipe

-"command block" is a conventionnal name for cmd+eventual words...

-„recursive descent parsing“  is not necessary, only for the bonus, he sayd that other than bonus they had something similar to what we have now, and that they were evaluating for a redirection (in which case it is not just left to right)

 The normal shell, in case of pipes, waits for all programs (commands) to be executed and only then kills them all
 example: command "yes" print infinite "Y" but if you execute "yes | head -10 " it will only print 10 because it waits for head to be executed